hugo19941994/megasd-db-generator/README.md

 Downloads info from [GiantBomb's API](https://www.giantbomb.com/api/) or from the [IGDB](https://www.igdb.com/discover)

+## Thumbnails

+Most original thumbnails come from the [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) project.
+They can also be downloaded from the [libretro website](http://thumbnailpacks.libretro.com/).
+They have been resized and their color palette reduced to work with the MegaSD menu.

 ## How to run

-Download covers from the [libretro](http://thumbnailpacks.libretro.com/) website and place them inside `./libretro-imgs`.
 Place any No-Intro ROMs in the `No-Intro` folder and all Redump bin+cue files in the `Redump` folder.

 ```bash
 # Convert images to tiles